gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle has two basic console modes, which determine how Gradle formats the text output it generates: The 'plain' console mode is used by default when Gradle is running without without an associated console, for example from an IDE or a CI build agent, and the 'rich' console is used by default when Gradle is running with an associated console, for example when running from the command-line.

 In previous releases, the rich console had some features that the plain console was missing.
 These are now available for the plain console as well.
-In this Gradle release, the plain console groups the output from each task is grouped with a header rather than interleaving the output.
+In this Gradle release, the plain console groups the output from each task under a header rather than interleaving the output.
 This makes diagnosing issues on CI using the log output much easier.

 ### Rerun failed tests first